 Working with an outside rebate company can often be the key to an easy and effective rebate process.
 You get the sales bump and the data you need while the business’s expertise guides you toward a program that is easy for both you and your customers.

 A properly executed consumer rebate program can augment your business in a way that doesn’t require too much time or money.
-By keeping all of the above in mind when creating your rebate process, you can avoid the most common pitfalls and ensure that your consumer rebate program pays off.
+By keeping all of the above in mind when creating your rebate process, you can avoid potential marketing mistakes and ensure that your consumer rebate program pays off.